 One billion people, constituting 15% of the world’s population, experience some form of disability.
-Moreover, persons with disabilities (PWDs), on average as a group, are more likely to experience adverse socioeconomic outcomes than those without disabilities (World Health Organisation).
+Moreover, persons with disabilities (PWDs), on average as a group, are more likely to experience adverse socioeconomic outcomes than those without disabilities like vision and hearing loss (World Health Organisation).

 “Another part of disability and poverty in Ghana is the stigma that is often attached to having a disability,” the non-profit addressing poverty and hunger and working towards ending them adds.
-“Many families keep relatives with disabilities inside their homes, hidden from their communities.
+“Many families keep relatives with disabilities like vision and hearing loss inside their homes, hidden from their communities.
 This limits access to society for people with disabilities.”

 A Supportive Collaboration to the Rescue